Head and Neck Cancer: The Basics

 Author: Marisa Healy, BSN, RN

 Head and neck cancer is caused by cells growing out of control.
 As the number of cells grows, they form a tumor.
-There are many different areas that make up the head and neck, and cancers are grouped by the area where they are:
+The head and neck are made up of many different areas, and cancers are grouped by the area they are in:

 • Oral cavity: Includes the lips, front part of the tongue, roof and floor of the mouth, parts of the gum line, and the inside lining of the cheeks.